-- Synchronise the date and time of the GCap on GCenter: see Overview of the date and time management - Manage gcp0 and gcp1 interfaces: see Overview of managing gcp0 and gcp1 network interfaces. - Managing Capture Interfaces: see Overview of managing capture and monitoring interfaces: - Manage single-tenant vs. multi-tenant configuration of monx interfaces: see Capture and Monitoring Interfaces: Single-tenant vs. multi-tenant - Managing the aggregation of capture interfaces: see Capture and monitoring interfaces: aggregation - Pairing the GCap with GCenter - A GCap must be paired with a GCenter. - Data exchange only starts when the VPN tunnel (IPsec) is established between the two devices. - Activation of the Sigflow monitor engine (by default it is deactivated).
+- Synchronise the date and time of the GCap on GCenter: see Overview of the date and time management - Manage gcp0 and gcp1 interfaces: see Overview of managing gcp0 and gcp1 network interfaces - Managing Capture Interfaces: see Overview of managing capture and monitoring interfaces - Manage single-tenant vs. multi-tenant configuration of monx interfaces: see Capture and Monitoring Interfaces: Single-tenant vs. multi-tenant - Managing the aggregation of capture interfaces: see Capture and monitoring interfaces: aggregation - Pairing the GCap with GCenter A GCap must be paired with a GCenter.
+Data exchange only starts when the VPN tunnel (IPsec) is established between the two devices.

+Activition of the Sieffort monitor optime (by default it is departimeted) - Activation of the Sigflow monitor engine (by default it is deactivated)